 Our extensive and attractive grounds, along with the well-equipped Sports Hall, open up a good range of sporting and outdoor pursuits.
-Along with the traditional team sports, such as football, hockey and netball, pupils can enjoy the Adventure Trail in the woods, indoor climbing, trampolining, or simply using the fitness suite.
+Along with the traditional team sports, such as football, hockey and netball, pupils can enjoy the zip wire and ‘Trim Trail’ in the woods, indoor climbing, trampolining, or simply using the fitness suite.
 These high-quality facilities afford unique experiences and further enhance the experiences of pupils beyond the curriculum.

 Who will be a typical Luckley pupil?